 Double glazing repairs and maintenance

-Double glazing should last many years and weather well – that’s what is it designed to do.
-But 31% of the double glazing owners we spoke to had problems in the first 10 years after installation.
-Plus, as double glazing gets old, it may need repairs and eventually replacing.
+Double glazing should last for many years and weather well – that’s what it is designed to do.
+But 18% of the double glazing owners we spoke to had problems in the first 10 years after installation.
+Plus, as double glazing gets old, it may need repairs and eventual replacement.

 How do I know if my double glazing needs replacing?